Plan Your Day in Monterey Bay

 Plan your day on Monterey Bay as your adventure begins in the quaint fishing village of Moss Landing, with the harbor located directly at the mouth of the Monterey Bay Submarine Canyon.
 This means less travel time and more whale watching time!
-The Sea Goddess is a pristine vessel Coast Guard certified for up to 93 passengers and manned by crew with more than 40 years experience.
+The Goddess Fantasy is a pristine vessel Coast Guard certified for up to 150 passengers and the Sea Goddess is certified for up to 93 passengers and manned with more than 40 years experience

-Our goal at Sea Goddess Whale Watch is to leave you in awe of the magnificient whales and other sea life the Monterey Bay is world renowned for.
+Our goal at Sea Goddess Whale Watch is to leave you in awe of the magnificent whales and other sea life the Monterey Bay is world renowned for.

 Safety and comfort are our top priority for all our guests.
 So scream, point and delight with others on this adventure of a lifetime!

 Mornings – Typically lighter winds making it a better choice for those prone to sea sickness, cooler air temperatures, better light for photography!

 Afternoon– Typically less fog, wind may pick up with a slightly bigger swell, more intense sun.